History of the present village of Great Warley

 ‘Blake House’, across Dark Lane from the Thatchers pub, was once a corn merchants’ store, and later served as the village tea room.

 Until recently ‘the Forge’ in Great Warley Street housed a thriving blacksmith’s business.
-Seven new homes are now being built on this site, the first new houses to be built in the village for a long time.
+Seven new homes have been built on this site, the first new houses to be built in the village for a long time.

 Great Warley is traditionally a farming area, and it is a thriving rural community.
-It has no shop, but it has 2 pubs, 2 hotels, an Indian restaurant, 3 small industrial areas, and a cricket ground with spectacular views over the Thames to Kent.
+It has no shop, but it has a pub, two hotels, two restaurants, three small industrial areas, and a cricket ground with spectacular views over the Thames to Kent.
 It has an active Conservation Society which has done much to safeguard the rural district and village character.